 If you are looking for the key moment of the day, of the year or of your trip to visit The Edge, always keep in mind that the sunset from the top is a spectacle.
 During the climb you will enjoy the city by day and night, plus you will enjoy the thousands of colors of the sky (and its reflection in the Hudson) at dusk.

 But if you prefer to go up at another time (where there are less crowds, for example), you can check my article on the best time to climb The Edge and analyze pros and cons before deciding when to buy your tickets.

 Isabel's Traveller Tip

-What you will see from the Edge
+What you will see from The Edge

 Is that not enough?
 I have detailed all the views from The Edge in this article so you can get an idea of what awaits you.
-Also, you should know that thanks to its huge outdoor observation deck and indoor observation deck, you'll have 360º views of all of Manhattan.
+Plus, you should know that thanks to its huge outdoor observation deck and indoor observation deck, you'll have 360º views of all of Manhattan.

 A clear morning can give you views of the Statue of Liberty and Ellis Island!

 How to get out to The Edge outdoor observatory